fruityloops1/3dw-practice/README.md

 ## Install (Yuzu)

-First open the Yuzu `Mod Data Location` for SMO.
+First open the Yuzu `Mod Data Location` for 3DW.
 It can be opened by right-clicking on the game in yuzu (alternatively `%YUZU_DIR%/load/010028600EBDA000`).
 Then make a new folder for the practice mod and transfer the following files into the newly created folder.
 - `3dw-practice100.nso` to `<new-folder>/exefs/subsdk1` (note: no extension)